communication-compute-exposure/ietf-side-meetings/ietf-119-side-meeting/README.md

     - Abstract: Service providers are starting to deploy computing capabilities across the network for hosting applications such as distributed AI workloads, AR/VR, vehicle networks, and IoT, among others.
 In this network-compute environment, knowing information about the underlying communication and compute resources is necessary to properly deploy and operate these applications.
     - Speaker: S. Randriamasy <sabine.randriamasy@nokia-bell-labs.com>, L. M. Contreras <luismiguel.contrerasmurillo@telefonica.com>,  Jordi Ros-Giralt<jros@qti.qualcomm.com>, Roland Schott <Roland.Schott@telekom.de>.
 - [10 minutes] "ALTO integration with Kafka and future plans".
+    - Abstract: We will present Telefonica's integration of ALTO and Kafka for information exposure.
     - Speaker: L. M. Contreras <luismiguel.contrerasmurillo@telefonica.com>
 - [10 minutes] "Selection of Services and related Metrics".
     - Abstract: The presentation will highlight the need to consider different levels of granularity & abstraction that can be used to select the decision metrics.
 It will also propose a modular approach to combine and adapt metrics to jointly select egress routers and edge servers (or their LB) depending on context.